Creating Your First Agent

 - Choose the version you want to set as

-. - Select the Initial agent with prompt version and click Select.
+In Use. - Select the Initial agent with prompt version and click Select.

-Empower the Agent
+Empowering the Agent

 In order to let the agent generate responses based on specific data and information, you will connect it to two function microflows and a knowledge base.
 Even though the implementation is not complex—you only need to link it in the front end—it is highly recommended to be familiar with the Integrate Function Calling into Your Mendix App and Grounding Your Large Language Model in Data – Mendix Cloud GenAI documents.
 These guides cover the foundational concepts for function calling and knowledge base retrieval.